UlyanaHashchuk/GitHub-API-Test/README.md

    - Filter public repositories by the repository name with an input element and sort (highest first) by GitHub stars with checkbox element.
    - By clicking public repository name, you will be linked to that repository on [GitHub](https://github.com/).

+`Tip:` You can go back to first search page by clicking the top left name `GitHub API Test`.

 Built with:

 - [x] React, React Hooks, ES6, ESlint, Prettier